Last updated on April 29th, 2023 at 11:34 pm

-- Type an = sign to indicate that it’s a formula.
+- Type an “=” sign to start the formula.

-- Enter the first cell value, then a – sign, then the second cell value.
+- Enter the first cell value, then a “-” symbol, then the second cell value.

-Learning how to subtract in Excel 2013 with a formula will provide you with the gateway into the world of Excel formulas.
+Learning how to use some of the common mathematical operations, like subtraction, in Excel 2013 with a formula will provide you with a gateway into the world of Excel formulas.
 There are a number of different calculations that Excel is capable of performing, many of which can save you a lot of time if you regularly work with Excel spreadsheets.

-How to Subtract in Excel 2013 – Subtracting Two Cell Values
+How to Use the Formula for Subtraction Excel 2013 – Subtracting Two Cell Values